AI-SDC/SDC-Reboot/categorisation_of_models_and_risks.md

 - Radial Basis Function Networks
 - k-Nearest Neighbours
 - Case-based reasoning
-- kernel models- alternative name given to a braod class which includes SVMs
+- kernel models- alternative name given to a broad class which includes SVMs
+- Self Organising Map (SOM),
+- Learning Vector Quantization (LVQ),
+- Locally Weighted Learning (LWL),

 ### Principle Risk: Model explicitly contains training data
 The risk from this group of models occurs because they directly embed members of the training data in the model.